x80486/the-hell-with/README.md

 ## FAQ

-Q. What is this?
-I don't understand.
-A. If so, it means you belong to some organization's DevOps group.

 Q. Why don't you care about my feelings?

 A. We are not a support group for human emotion.
 We are a community that strives to focus around our topics.
 Anything else takes away from that.